julian776/WebFullStack/README.md

 # Project_Paint
 >
   This program is to draw lines with the arrows on canvas with your keyboard.
 You can draw whatever you want with patient and effort.

+# Clock
+>
+  A clock created with canvas and JavaScript.